mvignale1987/FlickrExample/README.md

 Basic example of flickr API

 MVP pattern example of Flickr API usage with Retrofit & RxAndroid for Asynchronous networking.
-Also uses Glide for image handling and caching, gson For Serializing/Deserializing API Responses and Dagger2 / Butterknife for DI and ViewBinding.
+Also uses Glide for image handling and caching, gson For Serializing/Deserializing API Responses, Parceler for passing objects through Activities and Dagger2 / Butterknife for DI and ViewBinding.

 Also features Proguard rules to compile a release version with minified and obfuscated sources.